 Across all demographic categories, the coefficient on minority status is negative and statically significant, with the coefficient being somewhat larger for those over 45.
 ‘Outsider minority’ households appear to suffer about a 30% wage handicap.
 Some caution is needed in interpreting these results, however.
 While sample weighting was employed, the weighting was based on the probability of a minority household being selected in a given area, not a specific minority group household.
 Nonetheless, the coefficients other than outsider minority generally accord with the results in Table 3, including along the control variables, giving some confidence that the bias induced by using the more general weights is not too serious.

-These econometric analyses suggest that most minorities, particularly non-‘outsiders’, do not suffer serious wage differentials as compared to similarly-situated Han workers.
+These econometric analyses, taken as a whole, suggest that most minorities, particularly non-‘outsiders’, do not suffer serious wage differentials as compared to similarly-situated Han workers.
 However, ‘outsiders’ are more likely to suffer an income earning gap given similar demographic characteristics.
 Given this finding, it would therefore be rational and consistent with the results of Table 1 to pursue extra education as a compensatory strategy for ‘outsider’ minorities, particularly given the structure of government preferences for minorities in higher education.
 Overall, the finding that most minorities do not appear to have a significant wage difference is consistent with the hypothesis of no discrimination.
 The finding that ‘outsiders’ do have a significant earnings gap that is compensated by higher observed efforts to obtain education and government jobs is consistent with the compensatory response hypothesis.

 Conclusion